Bears-R-Us/arkouda/pydoc/usage/IO.rst

 Import/Export
 =============
-Arkouda is able to import Pandas data from save files.
-Additionally, Arkouda is able to export data to pandas formatting.
+Import allows users to import data written by pandas into arkouda.
+Export allows users to write arkouda data into a format pandas can read.
 The file formats supported are:

 - HDF5
 - Parquet